-LSE students are preparing for a lawsuit against their university over construction noise and mould, which left one student requiring hospital treatment.
+LSE students are preparing for a lawsuit against their university over construction noise and mould, which left one student requiring hospital treatment, London Student can exclusively reveal.

 Residents of Sidney Webb House, on Great Dover Street, Southwark, have taken legal advice and started crowdfunding for a class-action lawsuit against LSE, after many suffered health problems, and their studies were disrupted by building work.